Orcaa-or-ak/PRNG-XORShift/README.md

   ```

 - **Method**:
-  - `public BigInteger next()`: Computes and returns the next number in the sequence using the XORShift formula.
+  - `public BigInteger next()`: Computes and returns the next number in the sequence using the XORShift operations.

 ### Main Method